Emulsification

 Why does my hollandaise keep breaking?

-Two common causes: the butter was too hot (melts the yolk emulsion) or you added butter too fast.
+Two common causes: the butter was too hot, or you added it too fast.
 Keep the sauce between 55-65°C and add butter in a thin stream.
 If it breaks, whisk 1 tbsp ice water in vigorously.

 Cook smarter